 The development stage is where we sort out all the information gathered in the learning stage and determine what should be used in the web site and on which page or pages it should be placed for the maximum benefit.
 Your site is then organized into pages.
 There are certain pages that almost every site needs to have, and each page is important and has a specific purpose.
 This is extremely important as it relates to search engines.
 Many people do not realize that search engines rank pages not web sites.

 Your Home Page is like the front door of your business.
-It welcomes your potential customer and it is often makes your potential customer first impression of our business . . . and you know what they say about first impressions!
-You want your home page to be welcoming and also motivate your potential customer to learn more about your business by continuing to click on other pages of interest to them.
+It welcomes your potential customer and it is often making your potential customer’s first impression of your business . . . and you know what they say about first impressions!
+You want your homepage to be welcoming and also motivate your potential customer to learn more about your business by continuing to click on other pages of interest to them.

 Your About Page tells the potential customer everything they should want to know about your company including who you are and who are the people behind your company.
 This is your chance to tell them why they should have confidence in choosing your company over your competition.
 That is often the first step toward turning a prospect into a customer.
 This alone is often enough for them to want to contact you.

 Your Contact Page should offer several contact options.
 This way the customer can choose the form of contact that they prefer.
 You should offer and email address, phone numbers, a contact form, and a fax number if you have one.
 If your business has a physical bricks and mortar presence, your contact page should include a “live” Google Traffic Map and detailed directions on how to get there from a major highway or landmark.
 We recommend showing a photo of the business, so the visitor knows what they are looking for if they choose to visit in person.